koush/docs.scrypted.app/index.md

 # What is Scrypted?

 [Scrypted](https://scrypted.app) is a video integration hub.
-Scrypted can import streams from almost every camera model and stream them to a variety of platforms (HomeKit, Google Home, Alexa, Home Assistant).
+Scrypted can import streams from a range of cameras and stream them to a various platforms (HomeKit, Google Home, Alexa, Home Assistant).

 [Scrypted NVR](https://demo.scrypted.app/#/demo) provides 24/7 recording and smart detections, with accompanying mobile and desktop applications.